Effects of Hurricane Maria in Puerto Rico: Criticism of U.S. government response

 On October 3, 2017, President Trump visited Puerto Rico.
 He compared the damage from Hurricane Maria to that of Hurricane Katrina, saying: "If you looked — every death is a horror, but if you look at a real catastrophe like Katrina, and you look at the tremendous hundreds and hundreds and hundreds of people that died, and you look at what happened here with really a storm that was just totally overbearing, nobody has seen anything like this (...)
 What is your death count as of this morning, 17?".
 Trump's remarks were widely criticized for implying that Hurricane Maria was not a "real catastrophe".
-While in Puerto Rico, Trump also distributed canned goods and paper towels to crowds gathered at a relief shelter and told the residents of the devastated island "I hate to tell you, Puerto Rico, but you've thrown our budget a little out of whack, because we've spent a lot of money on Puerto Rico, and that's fine.
-We saved a lot of lives."
+Trump distributed canned goods and paper towels to crowds gathered at a relief shelter.

-On October 12, Trump tweeted, "We cannot keep FEMA, the Military & the First Responders, who have been amazing (under the most difficult circumstances) in P.R. forever!", prompting further criticism from lawmakers in both parties; Mayor Cruz replied, "You are incapable of empathy and frankly simply cannot get the job done."
-In response to a request for clarification on the tweet from Governor Rosselló, John F. Kelly assured that no resources were being pulled and replied: "Our country will stand with those American citizens in Puerto Rico until the job is done".

-After visiting Puerto Rico about two months after the hurricane, Refugees International issued a report that severely criticized the slow response of the federal authorities, noted poor coordination and logistics, and indicated the island was still in an emergency mode and in need of more help.
+After visiting Puerto Rico about two months after the hurricane, Refugees International issued a report that criticized the slow federal response, criticized poor coordination and logistics, and indicated the island was still in need of more help.